levibostian/Teller-Android/docs/multiple_data_types_repositories.md

-# Support multiple data types in a Teller Repository
+# Support multiple cache data types in a Teller Repository

 Let's say that you have an API endpoint to get a list of your friends on a social network app.
 You also have an API endpoint to get a list of your friend requests.

 The 2 API endpoints have very similar requests and responses.
 Wouldn't it be great if we didn't have to create an `OnlineRepository` subclass for `FriendsOnlineRepository` and another for `FriendRequestsOnlineRepository` and we could instead combine the 2 data type into 1 `FriendsAndRequestsOnlineRepository`?
 Well, you can!

-The secret is our use of the `OnlineRepository.GetDataRequirements` Object.
+The secret is our use of the `OnlineRepository.GetCacheRequirements` Object.
 Because you have full control over this Object and because that Object is passed into all of the abstract functions of `OnlineRepository` subclass, we can handle multiple data types in 1 `OnlineRepository` subclass!

 Here is some example code on how to do this: